 Pfitz Financial has a wide range of clients from small to large companies, some of which are publicly listed, that operate in a range of industries including steel (metal), plastics, Defence, food & beverage, chemicals and medical sectors.

-Sonja’s 25 year career in finance and in the ownership of various businesses has given her first-hand experience, and insights into the funding challenges faced by manufacturing companies.
+Sonja’s 25-year career in finance and in the ownership of various businesses has given her first-hand experience and insights into the funding challenges faced by manufacturing companies.

 Sonja’s advice for SME women in manufacturing businesses is “Own your vision with passion and transparency.
 Be wise in surrounding yourself with specialists in their field to support you and the growth of your business.
-Never take a setback or not winning a client as defeat or failure, it is a challenge that will make you even more successful, from the lessons you have learnt.
-Most of all take time to look after yourself… healthy mind & body, is a healthy, happy effective director.”
+Never take a setback or not winning a client as defeat or failure, it is a challenge that will make you even more successful, from the lessons you have learned.
+Most of all take time to look after yourself… healthy mind & body is a healthy, happy effective director.”